 “It’s impossible to fail if one doesn’t know how the end should look.
 And it’s impossible to succeed.
 But it’s possible to enjoy.” — Sarah Manguso

-I’m a fourth-generation painter from a family of visual artists, but because writing has always been my first love as an artist, it took a life-altering concussion — including light sensitivity so intense I was unable to use screens for months — to open me up to my longing to create visual art.
+I’m a fourth-generation painter from a family of visual artists, but because writing has always been my first love as an artist, it took a life-altering concussion in 2020 — including light sensitivity so intense I was unable to use screens for months — to open me up to my longing to create visual art.